ARGOeu/argo-streaming/docs/submission-scripts.md

 ams_interval : interval (in ms) between AMS service requests check_interval : interval for checkpointing (in ms) check_path : path to store flink checkpoints
+flink_parallelism: execution environment level
+---Specific for stream-status job---
+outputs: the possible output dstination sepaarted by comma.
+For each destination, its respective  information should also be specififed.
+FOR the hbase output we need, the hbase endpoint, the hbase endpoint port, the zookeeper servers(comma separated list), the port used by the servers and the table namespace.
+FOR the kafka output we need the the kafka servers(comma separated list), and the topic.
+FOR the fs output, we need a path, that should be prefixed with "hdfs://" if we want an hdfs location.
 ```